CellArr/cellarr-array/README.md

 # cellarr-array

-This package provided high-level wrappers for TileDB arrays optimized for handling genomic data matrices.
+This package provided high-level wrappers for TileDB arrays, for handling genomic data matrices.

 ## Install